zebedeeio/PlayIntegrityExample/README.md

 ZBD Template is an easy to use Unity Package for Android Mobile Games, however many features of the code base can be used in other platforms.

-It comes with an out of the box prefab you can drag and drop into your game which adds a bitcoin reward functionaility with minimal set up.
+It comes with an out of the box prefab you can drag and drop into your game which adds a bitcoin reward mechanic with minimal set up.

 Out of the box it allows a user to earn bitcoin based on how long they have played the game i.e. 10 sats every 10 minutes

-However it is full customizable allowing the developer to change and add code to suit their specific usecase
+However it is fully customizable allowing the developer to change and add code to suit their specific usecase

 ## How does it work?